 - You May Require Multiple Loans

 When you build a house, you may also have to deal with a bit more paperwork.
 According to Rocket Mortgage, you may actually have to take out two separate loans when you build your home—a land loan and a construction loan.
+Keep in mind that you need to make sure that your credit is not low when taking a mortgage, otherwise, you’d be hit with high-interest rates.
 The structure and interest rate of these loans will depend on a combination of factors including your financial outlook, the nature of the lender, and the nature of the property you plan to build.